Pangolin

 pangolin digging

-They certainly are one of the most trafficked mammals in Asia and, increasingly, Africa.
-Pangolins are in high demand in countries like China and Vietnam.
+Pangolins are the most trafficked mammals in the world, with most trafficking in African species smuggled to Asia.
+Pangolins are in high demand in countries like China and Viet Nam.
 Their meat is considered a delicacy and pangolin scales are used in traditional medicine and folk remedies to treat a range of ailments from asthma to rheumatism and arthritis.
 There is also demand in the Americas for their skins used to make leather products like boots, bags, and belts.
-All eight pangolin species are protected under national and international laws but that is not stopping the massive international illegal trade in pangolins, which has increased in recent years because of growing demand.
+All eight IUCN-recognized pangolin species are protected under national and international laws, but that is not stopping the massive international illegal trade in pangolins, which has increased in recent years due to growing demand.

 More than 1,000,000 pangolins were trafficked over a 10-year period, with 2019 data indicating that a pangolin is poached every three minutes.